 What Does Butternut Squash Taste Like?

 Butternut squash tastes like a mixture of Sweet Potato and Pumpkin but has a softer texture.
-It has a lovely sweet taste but is best in savoury dishes.
+It has a lovely sweet taste but is best in savory dishes.

 What is the Best Way to Cook a Butternut Squash?

 This has been the point of debate for a very long time.
 For me personally, I love to oven-roast my Butternut Squash.
-The best way that I have found is to cut into cubes, drizzle with favourite oil (olive oil) roast for 40 mins of 180 Degrees, then I sprinkle a mixture of diced garlic and ginger, then return to roast for 10-15 mins, yum!
+The best way that I have found is to cut into cubes, drizzle with olive oil roast for 40 mins on 350° F (180° C), then I sprinkle a mixture of diced garlic and ginger, then return to roast for 10-15 mins, yum!

 Other ways to cook your Butternut is to boil (best for curry), mash it, cut into pieces and grilled to go with pasta or rice.